globaldev/standards/code-reviews.md

 # Code Reviews and Pull Requests

 All code that gets deployed on to the WLD platform must go through at least one phase of code review.
-This guide details how we perform code reviews at Global Personals and includes information for both reviewers and those requesting a review.
+This guide details how we perform code reviews and includes information for both reviewers and those requesting a review.

 Please note: this is a guide only, and there will be plenty of times where something doesn't quite fit in to what's described here.
 The important part is